-- Most parents trust pediatric providers make a strong recommendation - Involve children and teens in the conversation listen to and validate their concerns about the pandemic - Move towards health equity listen to all your patients and ensure that vaccine delivery is equitable and accessible - Engage with and listen to your community to identify and analyze perceptions, content gaps, information voids, and misinformation - Share accurate, clear, and easy-to-find information that addresses common questions - Use trusted messengers to boost credibility and the likelihood of being seen and believed over misinformation
+- Pediatric providers are who the majority of parents trust - Making a strong recommendation for vaccination is key - Involve children and teens in the conversation - Listening to and validating their concerns about the pandemic - Move towards health equity - Ensuring that you listen to all of your patients.
+Ensure vaccine delivery is equitable and accessible in your practice. - Listen to and analyze misinformation circulating in your community through social and traditional media monitoring. - Engage with and listen to your community to identify and analyze perceptions, content gaps, information voids, and misinformation. - Share accurate, clear, and easy-to-find information that addresses common questions. - Use trusted messengers to boost credibility and the likelihood of being seen and believed over misinformation.